ibm-cloud-docs/solution-tutorials/multi-region-serverless.md

 ### Request a certificate using {{site.data.keyword.cloudcerts_short}} and a custom sample code

 1. Create a [{{site.data.keyword.cloudcerts_short}}](https://{DomainName}/catalog/services/cloudcerts) instance in a supported location.
 1. Use the [code sample](https://github.com/ibm-cloud-security/certificate-manager-domain-validation-cloud-function-sample) and included instructions to request and import a certificate using {{site.data.keyword.openwhisk_short}} for a domain maintained by {{site.data.keyword.cis_full_notm}}.
 The code sample can be deployed using similar steps as provided below.

+For secured connection, you can either obtain a certificate from [Let's Encrypt](https://letsencrypt.org/) as described in the following [{{site.data.keyword.cloud}} blog](https://www.ibm.com/cloud/blog/secure-apps-on-ibm-cloud-with-wildcard-certificates) or through [{{site.data.keyword.cloudcerts_long}}](https://{DomainName}/docs/services/certificate-manager?topic=certificate-manager-ordering-certificates).
+{: tip}

 ## Deploy actions in multiple locations